Zloy/image_downloader_tests/README.md

 1. **background-image** or **background** property of **style sheet** rule defined in link element
 1. **lazily loaded** images appended to DOM on scrolling down the page

+**NOTE**: Filenames of downloaded images doesn't matter.
+Files are being checked by their content.

+## How it works

 Tests are built on **ImageDownloaderAdapter::Base** class which expects **options** as Hash object to be passed to constructor.
 ImageDownloaderAdapter has single method **run()** which downloads images and saves them to target directory.

 Options hash has two keys: `:url` and `:dir`